OGurel24/AutomationApp/README.md

 For instances, once, it showed 20 minutes ago as report time, however report uploading finished only 1 minute ago.
 That feature should have been more reliable in order to prevent unnecessary confusion of user.

+As a user for couple of days, my personal new feature suggestions would be adding select checkboxes for each report in 'All Reports' page(https://app.calliope.pro/profiles/{id}/reports).
+Whenever I need to clear my reports since limit, I have deleted previous reports one by one, and it was extremely boring user experience.
+Hence, in my opinion, user should be able to bulk operations in All Reports page.

 Test Case Selection and Importance of Selected Cases
 ------------